-"Dominant use" means the use of a property for a prominent activity

-"Farming community" owners of agricultural land and their dependants

-"Government", in relation to property, means owned and exclusively used by an organ of state, but does not refer to any non-urban land owned by an organ of state and used for residential or agricultural purposes or not in use;

-"Illegal use" the use of a property in a manner that is inconsistent with or in contravention of the permitted use of the property, whether in terms of the deed of the property or in terms of the applicable town . planning scheme.

-"Improvement" means any building or structure on or under a property, but excludes.

-- (a) A structure constructed solely for the purpose of rendering the property suitable for the erection of any immovable structure thereon; and - (b) Any building, structure or equipment or machinery referred to in section 46(3) of the MPRA;

-"Indigent debtor" means a debtor who is a poor private household as defined by the Municipality's policy on indigent debtors;

-"industrial", in relation to property, means the use of a property for a branch of trade or manufacturing, production, assembly or processing of finished or partially finished products from raw materials or fabricated parts on such a large scale that capital and labour are significantly involved, including any office or other accommodation on the erf, the use of which is incidental to the use of the factory, commercial properties and agricultural packing stores;

-"Lodge" means accommodation provided for visiting guests with a focus on aspects of nature and/or places of interest, and could include a restaurant and conference facilities.

-"Sectional title" ownership rights in a unit in a complex, although one did not necessarily exclusively own the land on which it was situated.

-"Privately owned townships" means townships exclusively owned and all services provided and maintained by private developers.

-"Limited serviced townships" means towns where the municipality is providing limited services.

-"Municipal", in relation to property, means owned and exclusively used by the Municipality;

-"Municipality" means the municipality of Thabazimbi

-"multiple purposes", in relation to property, means the use of a property for more than one purposes, property rates shall be apportioned for each category, in direct proportion to the area utilised for each specific category

-"residential", in relation to property, means a property's having a suite of rooms which forms a living unit that is exclusively used for human habitation purposes or a multiple number of such units, but does not refer to a hotel, commune, boarding or lodging undertaking, hostel or place of instruction;

-"Permitted use": means the limited purposes for which the property may be used in terms of
+- "Dominant use" means the use of a property for a prominent activity - "Farming community" owners of agricultural land and their dependants - "Government", in relation to property, means owned and exclusively used by an organ of state, but does not refer to any non-urban land owned by an organ of state and used for residential or agricultural purposes or not in use; - "Illegal use" the use of a property in a manner that is inconsistent with or in contravention of the permitted use of the property, whether in terms of the deed of the property or in terms of the applicable town óplanning scheme. - "Improvement" means any building or structure on or under a property, but excludes ó - (a) A structure constructed solely for the purpose of rendering the property suitable for the erection of any immovable structure thereon; and - (b) Any building, structure or equipment or machinery referred to in section 46(3) of the MPRA; - "Indigent debtor" means a debtor who is a poor private household as defined by the Municipality's policy on indigent debtors; - "industrial", in relation to property, means the use of a property for a branch of trade or manufacturing, production, assembly or processing of finished or partially finished products from raw materials or fabricated parts on such a large scale that capital and labour are significantly involved, including any office or other accommodation on the erf, the use of which is incidental to the use of the factory, commercial properties and agricultural packing stores; - "Lodge" means accommodation provided for visiting guests with a focus on aspects of nature and/or places of interest, and could include a restaurant and conference facilities. - "Sectional title" ownership rights in a unit in a complex, although one did not necessarily exclusively own the land on which it was situated. - "Privately owned townships" means townships exclusively owned and all services provided and maintained by private developers. - "Limited serviced townships" means towns where the municipality is providing limited services. - "Municipal", in relation to property, means owned and exclusively used by the Municipality; - "Municipality" means the municipality of Thabazimbi - "multiple purposes", in relation to property, means the use of a property for more than one purposes, property rates shall be apportioned for each category, in direct proportion to the area utilised for each specific category - "residential", in relation to property, means a property's having a suite of rooms which forms a living unit that is exclusively used for human habitation purposes or a multiple number of such units, but does not refer to a hotel, commune, boarding or lodging undertaking, hostel or place of instruction; - "Permitted use": means the limited purposes for which the property may be used in terms of oFinancial year, means the period starting from 1 July in a year to 30 June the next year;

-- A condition of title - A provision of the Thabazimbis applicable town planning or land use scheme as amended from time to time - Any legislation applicable to any specific property or property - Any allegation of any such restriction
+- A condition of title - A provision of the Thabazimbiøs applicable town planning or land use scheme as amended from time to time - Any legislation applicable to any specific property or property - Any allegation of any such restriction õMPRAö, refers to the Municipal Property Rates Act, No 6 of 2004;